Frequently Asked Questions

 For more information on infection rates and death rates in the San Bernardino County, please check out the COVID-19 Surveillance Dashboard below.
 You may also visit the San Bernardino County COVID-19 Response website.

 Yes.
 The County of San Bernardino has been working closely with the High Desert community to provide safe and reliable ways of testing for COVID-19.
-The City of Hesperia will hold its first drive-thru testing on May 1st, 2020.
-We will continue to provide updates on future drive-thru testing plans.
-For more information, please visit our Coronavirus Testing Centers page.
+For more information on coronavirus testing centers in the San Bernardino County, please visit our Coronavirus Testing Centers page.